surveyjs/survey-library/docs/LibraryOverview.md

 A respondent's click on the "Preview" button switches the survey to preview state.
 In preview, all questions (or, optionally, only answered ones) are displayed on one page in read-only mode.
 Each survey page converts into a panel, every panel contains an "Edit" button".
-Respondents can then switch to edit mode: for a panel - by clicking the panel's "Edit" button to edit questions of the corresponding survey page, for the entire survey (starting from its beggining) - by clicking the "Edit" button on Navigation tab.
+Respondents can then switch to edit mode: for a panel - by clicking the panel's "Edit" button to edit questions of the corresponding survey page, for the entire survey (starting from its beginning) - by clicking the "Edit" button on Navigation tab.

-If a respondent satisfies with answers, he/she can click the "Complete" button to submit the survey results.
+If a respondent is satisfied with the answers, he/she can click the "Complete" button to submit the survey results.

 Use the [showPreviewBeforeComplete](https://surveyjs.io/Documentation/Library/?id=surveymodel#showPreviewBeforeComplete) option to control the preview mode's availability and settings.
 The functionality is disabled by default.